Mathematics Education (Secondary Levels)

 Promotion of Young Scientists

-Young researchers were not only supported by the participation of the working group in the DFG-Graduiertenkolleg Unterrichtsprozesse and the Graduiertenakademie Bildung-Mensch-Umwelt, but also, among other things, by the organization of its own doctoral seminar, the Oberseminar Südwest, which the working group organizes twice a year in cooperation with working groups from six universities in southwestern Germany and holds once a year in Landau.
-In addition, there are bilateral doctoral rounds such as that of the working group with subject didactic working groups of the University of Giessen (GiLa) which take place twice a year and are held once a year in Landau.
-In addition, there is the DdM research workshop, a weekly doctoral colloquium of the two subject didactic working groups of the Institute of Mathematics.
-Furthermore, the doctoral students are regularly encouraged to participate in summer schools and doctoral seminars, such as those organized by the Society for Didactics of Mathematics.
+Among other things, we support young academics by organizing our own doctoral seminar, the Oberseminars Südwest, which the working group organizes twice a year in cooperation with working groups from six universities in southwest Germany and holds once a year in Landau.
+In addition, there are bilateral doctoral rounds, such as those organized by the working group with didactic working groups from the University of Giessen (GiLa), which take place twice a year and are held once a year in Landau.
+In addition, the DdM research workshop is a weekly doctoral colloquium of the two subject-didactic working groups of the Institute of Mathematics.
+Furthermore, doctoral students are regularly encouraged to participate in summer schools and doctoral seminars, such as those organized by the Society for Didactics of Mathematics.

 Teaching